JayTwoLab/overload.cpp/README.md

 # overload.cpp

 - `overload.cpp` is a project that helps make it easier to implement the `visitor pattern` in **C++17** .
-- When using 'std::visit', you can easily overload multiple lambda functions (anonymous functions) to create concise processing for different types.
+- When using `std::visit`, you can easily overload multiple lambda functions (anonymous functions) to create concise processing for different types.

 ### How to use